Do I Have ADHD?

 What does ADHD-focused counseling look like?

-Counseling can include:
+Counseling may include:

-• time and task management skills
+• time and task-management approaches

-• managing overwhelm and emotional intensity
+• talking through overwhelm or emotional intensity

-• breaking tasks into doable steps
+• breaking tasks into smaller steps